millisami/python-webkit2png/README.rst

 ---
-On ubuntu you need to add following packages: apt-get install python-qt4 libqt4-webkit
+On ubuntu you need to add following packages: sudo apt-get install python-qt4 libqt4-webkit python-pip

 ---
 And then install it with:
-pip install webkit2png
+sudo pip install webkit2png